derekrdrill/nba-everything-api/README.md

 ### Game Summary

+There is a summary of the game that is returned in the `/game/:gameId` endpoint.
+It highlights the following:

+- **Overview**: A general sumary of the outcome of the game
+- **Key highlights**: Bullets of players who showed out and their stat lines
-This is a summary of the game that is returned in the `/game/:gameId` endpoint.
-It determined based on the total box score and outcome data that is dervied there. `langchain` and Open AI models are used to create the summary and it is then stored in a `MongoDB` to prevent the need to hit Open AI twice for the same game, as a cost-saving and performance measure.
+- **Insight**: Thoughtful insight of the game and its outcome

+It is derived based on the box score, stat leaders and other game-outcome data. `langchain` and Open AI models are used to create the summary and it is then stored in a `MongoDB` to prevent the need to hit Open AI twice for the same game, as a cost-saving and performance measure.

 <br>